 Courses will be taught both in person and via electronic transmission.
 Students who enroll to complete the full coursework will be expected to attend two in-person, week-long courses per year in Cape Coral, Florida.
 Click here to stay up-to-date.

 No. The curriculum is designed for pastors and pastoral candidates, but classes will be available for other serious-minded Christians who are accepted into the Institute.
 Click here to stay up-to-date.

-Applications for those who desire to audit a class will be accepted starting May 17.
-The process will include an abbreviated application, short questionnaire, and simplified pastoral recommendation.
-Click here to stay up-to-date.
+Applications for those who desire to audit a class are accepted.
+The process includes an abbreviated application, short questionnaire, and simplified pastoral recommendation.
+Click here to apply to audit a class.

 Tom Ascol has served as a Pastor of Grace Baptist Church since 1986.
 Prior to moving to Florida he served as pastor and associate pastor of churches in Texas.
 He has a BS degree in sociology from Texas A&M University (1979) and has also earned the MDiv and PhD degrees from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas.
 He has served as an adjunct professor of theology for various colleges and seminaries, including Reformed Theological Seminary, the Covenant Baptist Theological Seminary, African Christian University, Copperbelt Ministerial College, and Reformed Baptist Seminary.
 He has also served as Visiting Professor at the Nicole Institute for Baptist Studies at Reformed Theological Seminary in Orlando, Florida.